 - Once the cookies have cooled, place the tray back inside the warm oven on one baking tray (in case you used more than one) and let them sit in there undisturbed for 10-15 hours straight.
 This helps cure and harden them into crunchy, tasty biscuits for your dog.

 Making your own dog treats is so much fun – after all, you’re cooking for a friend!
+Plus, it’s a great way to celebrate your dog, throw a dog birthday party, or just show them some love.
 It’s fun to try different recipes and find out what your pup enjoys the most.
 There are tons of dog treat recipes out there and many are flexible.